-We discuss many of these risks and additional factors that could cause actual results to differ materially from those anticipated by our forward-looking statements under the heading "Risk Factors" and elsewhere in filings we have made and will make from time to time with the Securities and Exchange Commission, or SEC, including our Annual Report on Form 10-K for the year ended December 31, 2020 and subsequent Quarterly Reports on Form 10-Q for 2021, including our Form 10-Q for the three months ended March 31, 2021.
-These forward-looking statements represent our estimates and assumptions only as of the date of the report in which they are included.
+Such risks and additional factors that could cause actual results to differ materially from those anticipated by our forward-looking statements include those described throughout our 2021 Annual Report on Form 10-K and particularly under the heading "Risk Factors."
 Unless required by federal securities laws, we assume no obligation to update any of these forward-looking statements, or to update the reasons actual results could differ materially from those anticipated, to reflect circumstances or events that occur after the statements are made.
-Without limiting the foregoing, any guidance we may provide will generally be given only in connection with quarterly and annual earnings announcements, without interim updates, and we may appear at industry conferences or make other public statements without disclosing material nonpublic information in our possession.
-Given these uncertainties, investors should not place undue reliance on these forward-looking statements.
+Given these uncertainties, investors should not place undue reliance on these forwardlooking statements.